impredmet/tron-sniper/README.md

 # TRON Sniper

-Welcome to the **TRON Sniper**!
-This bot is designed to help you snipe and trade tokens on the TRON blockchain using SunSwap.
+This bot is designed to help you snipe and trade tokens on the TRON blockchain.
 It's highly configurable and easy to set up.

 ## Features

-- **Automated Token Sniping**: Snipe newly listed tokens on SunSwap.
+- **Automated Token Sniping**: Monitor specific token contracts and automatically execute trades as soon as a liquidity pair is established on SunSwap.
-- **Trading**: Easily buy and sell tokens on the TRON network.
+- **Effortless Trading**: Simplify buying and selling tokens on the TRON network with automated trade execution.
-- **Telegram Integration**: Interact with the bot directly from your Telegram account.
+- **Telegram Integration**: Control and monitor the bot directly from your Telegram account with an intuitive interface.
-- **MongoDB**: Store user data securely in a MongoDB database.
+- **Secure Data Storage with MongoDB**: Store user data securely using MongoDB, ensuring privacy and reliability.

 ## Getting Started